All right, Obama's approaching 55 minutes on this speech.

 This is Flint.

-Birthplace, I believe Flint is at General Motors.
+Birthplace, I believe, Flint is General Motors.

-Regardless, who's been running Michigan for all these years, Democrats?
+Regardless, who's been running Michigan for all these years, Democrats, who's been running Flint probably all these years?

-General Motors made some of their own mistakes, but who's making general who's bulldozing GM?
+General Motors made some of their own mistakes, but who's making general, who's bulldozing GM?

 Barack Obama.